- Understand the paradigms and challenges of Machine Learning, distinguishing Supervised, Unsupervised and Reinforcement learning.

 The mini-projects are done in groups of students but the evaluation of this component is individual.

 Grading of the different evaluation components is rounded to the first decimal place.
 The final grade is rounded to the closest integer value.

-Students who did the project component from 2016/17 onwards can, if they choose, retain their previous grade but they must not enroll on tutorial classes nor submit the assignments this year.
+Students who did the project component last year (2014/2015) can, if they choose, retain their previous grade and need not do the project this year.